particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 here](/reference/device-os/firmware/#particle-publishvitals-).

 *Note: You should take care when determining how often devices should send their vitals to the Device Cloud.
-There's a tradeoff to be made:
+There's a trade off to be made:
 The more frequent you send the vitals, the higher fidelity of data available to you when troubleshooting.
 But, this comes with an increase in cellular data usage (Each vitals message is ~150 bytes).
 You can find